Application Deadline: 2025 Impact Investing Learning and Action Cohort

 Expectations of Participants

 Cohort participants are expected to participate in the in-person workshop in Washington, DC and four virtual workshops.
-A virtual meet and greet will take place one week prior to the in-person meeting to introduce cohort participants and the facilitator.
+A virtual meet and greet will take place prior to the in-person meeting to introduce cohort participants and the facilitator.

 Participants are responsible for arranging and paying for their travel and lodging for the Washington, DC kick-off dinner and workshop on May 12 and 13.